Head of the firm’s International Construction group,

-UK as “widely regarded as a market leader in international
+has also previously been described in Chambers as “widely regarded as a market

 Nick has a wide range of experience, focusing on international arbitration and dispute resolution of construction and engineering disputes all over the world, as well as drafting construction contracts and procurement strategy development, and all aspects of construction